massie/nci_design/adam_design.md

 # System Design

 The ADAM design emphasizes separation of concerns and clean interfaces between layers allowing users maximum flexibility at deployment.
-For example, ADAM supports both Hadoop 1.x and Hadoop 2.x on all major Hadoop distributions (e.g. Cloudera, MapR, Apache) and runs well on Amazon, Google and Microsoft clouds without needing to modify code.
+For example, ADAM supports both Hadoop 1.x and Hadoop 2.x and runs on Amazon, Google and Microsoft clouds without needing to modify code.
 The physical and block layers can be changed without effecting the layers above.

 ![The Layered Designed of ADAM](images/layers.png)